pykeen/pykeen/docs/source/tutorial/inductive_lp.rst

 is the same as dimension of final node vectors.
 Alternative interactions can be integrated with custom initialization of the relation representation module.

-Another example is NodePiece, which takes inspiration from tokenization we encounter in, e.g..
-NLP, and represents each entity as a set of tokens.
-The implementation in PyKEEN, :class:`pykeen.nn.emb.NodePieceRepresentation`, implements a simple yet effective variant thereof, which uses a set of randomly chosen incident relations (including inverse relations) as tokens.

 .. seealso:: Include link to the Tutorials/Representations page